Ortuna/padrino-pipeline/README.md

 [![Code Climate](https://codeclimate.com/github/Ortuna/padrino-assets.png)](https://codeclimate.com/github/Ortuna/padrino-assets)

 #padrino-assets
-This is an early version and work in progress for sprockets + padrino pipeline
+This is an early version and work in progress for padrino pipeline

 #Usage
 include in your padrino project